JanusAQP: Efficient Partition Tree Maintenance for Dynamic Approximate Query Processing: Optimal Partitioning

-The above problem still seems challenging because queries can intersect partitions and cut a tree in arbitrary ways, but our recent work shows an important simplification~\cite{liang2021combining} (under mild technical conditions about the size of partitions).
-Instead of looking over all possible queries to minimize the maximum error, one only needs to focus on single partitions to ensure they do not have ``high-variance'' sub-partitions.
+Instead of looking over all possible queries to minimize the maximum error, one only needs to focus on single partitions to ensure they do not have ``high-variance'' sub-partitions (see Appendix~\ref{appndx:partAlg}).
 Indeed by considering only these sub-partitions we can still get a $\sqrt{k}$-approximation for COUNT and SUM queries over the optimum partition considering all queries (for $k$ leaves).
 The approximation factor improves to $\sqrt{2}$ for $d=1$.
 For AVG queries the error of the optimum partition of this simplification is the same with the maximum error considering every possible query.
+The error of a query $q$ inside a leaf node (partition) $R_i$ is defined (expanding the equations from the definition of $\nu_s(\cdot)$) as